 Cory Brayton, DVM, DACVP, DACLAM

 Dr. Brayton is a diplomate of the American College of Laboratory Animal Medicine (ACLAM), and of the American College of Veterinary Pathologists (ACVP).
-She served as president of ACVP in 2014.
+She served as ACVP president in 2014.

 Dr. Brayton’s expertise includes the spontaneous pathology and genetics of research mice, as well as the impacts of infectious and other environmental factors on pathology, disease expression, and other phenotypes in diverse research models.